 History of the Honda win

-Offroad Vietnam also tested a Sufat Win and to be honest it’s just another Chinese copy of the Honda Win with a new name!
+Offroad Vietnam also tested a Sufat or Detech Win and to be honest it’s just another Chinese copy of the Honda Win with a new name!
 This company now makes more electric bikes than motorbikes.
-For more details, visit the official website of the government office of Vietnam Register here and scroll down to Sufat in column 2 and in column 4 it said Trung Quoc va Viet Nam – China & Vietnam.
+For more details, visit the official website of the government office of Vietnam Register here and scroll down to Sufat in column 2, and in column 4 it said Trung Quoc va Viet Nam – China & Vietnam.
 Or simply copy this link and use Google Translate.
-Last motorcycle product of this company was updated in early 2013 so for the past three years they didn’t make more motorcycles due to low demand which means not welcome by buyers.)
+The last motorcycle product of this company was updated in early 2013 so for the past few years they didn’t make more motorcycles due to low demand which means not welcome by buyers.

 So what’s the solution to all this?

 Take your time when buying a bike; don’t be pushed into buying something that you are not 100% sure about.
 Check the mileage.
-Look at the bike to see if it has been spray painted to cover anything up (like in the photo 2 above) and don’t buy into any promised buy backs.
+Look at the bike to see if it has been spray painted to cover anything up (like in the photo 2 above) and don’t buy into any promised buybacks.

 Renting from a trusted rental shop is always a better option.
-However, if you want to buy a Chinese copy of the Honda Win you can buy a relatively new Win in very good condition with low mileage for about $300 (only from another backpacker if you are lucky, when you buy from a shop at this price it’s a crap!
+However, if you want to buy a Chinese copy of the Honda Win you can buy a relatively new Win in very good condition with low mileage for about $300 (only from another backpacker if you are lucky, when you buy from a shop at this price it’s crap!
 The Chinese copy of the Honda Win in this page was bought at 5.5 million VN Dongs – 250$US .).

 For current real Honda motorbikes Offroad Vietnam is selling, please follow this link.